Skip to main content

 room in sembrich museum with piano

-The Sembrich collection includes hundreds of photographs from Sembrich's professional and personal life.
-Lake George photographer Fred Thatcher, who passed in 1969, is credited with many of Sembrich's photographs.
+The Sembrich's extensive collection includes fine art, furniture, musical scores, books, letters, personal items, costumes, and hundreds of photographs from the famed singer's professional and personal life.
+Lake George photographer Fred Thatcher is credited with many of Sembrich's photographs taken in Bolton Landing.

 Historic Place